-THE ARMORIAL BEARINGS

-On March 24, 1931, the General Assembly adopted a design for the official Arms of the State, which it ordered drawn and filed with the Secretary of the State.
+THE ARMORIAL BEARINGS On March 24, 1931, the General Assembly adopted a design for the official Arms of the State, which it ordered drawn and filed with the Secretary of the State.
 The official description of the Arms calls for: A shield of rococo design of white field, having in the center three grape vines, supported and bearing fruit.
-Below the shield shall be a white streamer, cleft at each end, bordered with two fine lines, and upon the streamer shall be in solid letters of medium bold Gothic the motto: "QUI TRANSTULIT SUSTINET" (He Who Transplanted Still Sustains)
+Below the shield shall be a white streamer, cleft at each end, bordered with two fine lines, and upon the streamer shall be in solid letters of medium bold Gothic the motto: "QUI TRANSTULIT SUSTINET" (He Who Transplanted Still Sustains) PORTRAITS Front of Monument, Middle Below is a photo of the portrait etchings on the centerpiece.

-PORTRAITS FRONT OF MONUMENT, MIDDLE

-PORTRAITS BACK OF MONUMENT, MIDDLE

-The front and back middle sections of the monument are portraits of some of the men in the Ninth Regiment, arranged so that the viewer will see his or her face reflected in the mirror-like polished black granite, in the midst of the soldiers' images.
-Care was taken to have portraits which represent a variety of ranks, as the monument is dedicated to all of the men serving in the Ninth Regiment, regardless of their rank.
-It was also decided not to engrave the portrait names on the monument, to further emphasize that these men are representing the entire regiment.
+The front and back middle sections of the monument are portraits of some of the men in the Ninth Regiment, arranged so that the viewer will see his or her face reflected in the mirrorlike polished black granite, in the midst of the soldiers' images.
+The names are included in this booklet for historical reference, but are not actually engraved onto the centerpiece.
+Above are the restored composite portraits used as tracing templates for the etching process.
+PORTRAITS Back of Monument, Middle To the right are the restored composite portraits used as tracing templates for the etching process.
+Care was taken to choose portraits to represent a variety of ranks, as the monument is dedicated to all of the men serving in the Ninth Regiment, regardless of their rank.
+The decision not to engrave the portrait names on the monument was to further emphasize that these men are representing the entire regiment.